rogerbinns/apsw/doc/shell.rst

 *Changes the prompts for first line and continuation lines*

 The default is to print 'sqlite> ' for the main prompt where you can enter a dot command or a SQL statement.
-If the SQL statement is complete (eg not ;
+If the SQL statement is not complete (eg not ;
 terminated) then you are prompted for more using the continuation prompt which defaults to ' ..> '.
 Example::